naik899/naik899.github.io/index.md

         <p>My expertise includes designing and implementing microservices and REST/OData APIs to modernize legacy platforms, improving platform stability and maintainability.
 I've built open-source compilers, developed patent-pending virtual agents, and created innovative mobile web-builder applications that drive product innovation.</p>

-        <p>When I'm not coding, I volunteer with Save the Children, India, contributing to causes that matter.
-I believe in using technology as a force for good and continuously learning to stay at the forefront of innovation.</p>
+        <p>I believe in using technology as a force for good and continuously learning to stay at the forefront of innovation.</p>
       </div>

       <div class="about-stats">